-A helmet is one of the best safety gears that motorcycle riders should possess to protect their head from impact when they are in an accident.
+A helmet is one of the best safety gear that motorcycle riders should possess to protect their head from impact when they are in an accident.
 Which hard hat is suitable for you may not always be easy to determine – one can be choosy in picking out which brand and style they prefer based on personal preferences.
 And, if you are a Harley rider, things may be a bit more challenging to pick a helmet that suits all around with your bike’s design.
-But, here we’ve got a shortlist of the best helmet for your Harley motorcycle.
+But, here we’ve got a shortlist of the best Harley Davidson motorcycle helmets for your Harley vehicle.

 Best Modular – ScorpionEXO Covert